divyasajjan1/Project-4-Team-1/README.md

 In summary, the model performs well for class 0, with high precision, recall, and F1-score, indicating accurate classification.
 However, for class 1, while precision is still relatively high, recall is lower, suggesting that the model struggles to capture all instances of class 1.

+Tuning the model:
+Tried doing a hyperparameter tuning with grid search and randomized search.
+The search did not produce any output maybe because of the heavy system requirements needed for them.

 The dataset is highly imbalanced which is affecting the prediction, hence tried to set the class weights.

+Tried classweights {0:1,1:10}, {0:1,1:9.5}, {0:1.2,1:1}, {0:1,1:8} and so on.
 Adjusting the class weights did not help.
 In some cases class 1 performed a tiny bit better, but class 0 declined a lot.
 In some cases both declined.
 So the model without the class weights is the one good for now.

 #### Kajal